 The History of the Hildene Estate in Vermont

-The Lincoln Family Home was built by Robert Lincoln, son of Abraham and Mary Todd in 1905, after becoming Chairman of the Pullman Company, the largest manufacturing company of the time.
+Hildene, The Lincoln Family Home was built by Robert Lincoln, son of Abraham and Mary Todd in 1905.
+Robert Todd Lincoln built the Hildene when he was Chairman of the Pullman Company, the largest manufacturing company of the time.
 Although the house was built 40 years after the president’s death, it remained the home to Lincoln descendants exclusively for 70 years, the longest of the family’s residences.
 The humble beginnings of “Honest Abe” growing up in a log cabin to the legacy of this Georgian revival mansion is often referred to as the “Great American Story.”
 When the last of the Hildene-residing Lincoln descendants died in 1975, the estate was left to her church to maintain as a memorial to the Lincoln family.
 When the church later released plans to sell it, the local community and non-profit organization Friends of Hildene, raised enough money to buy the estate in 1978 and restore its beautiful property.

 The Hildene Estate Today